-I am an Early Career Fellow at the Institute of Advanced Study (IAS) and a PhD Candidate at the Centre for Interdisciplinary Methodologies (CIM), University of Warwick.
+I am an Early Career Fellow at the Institute of Advanced Study (IAS) and a Sessional Tutor at the Centre for Interdisciplinary Methodologies (CIM), University of Warwick.
 My research critically explores digital culture through its technical infrastructures.

 My PhD focused on the relations between authority, space, politics, and distribution of power in public blockchains.You can see some of the work (and the maps and code that I've made as part of it).
 Also, see below a list of recent publications and conferences.